I love this Coquito Cake so much!

 I also used coconut extract because it really packs that coconut flavor punch that we love so much.
 (I tested it without the coconut extract and the flavor didn’t come through enough; you really need that!)

-When the cake comes out of the oven, the entire cake gets brushed with this delicious rum syrup.
+When the cake comes out of the oven, you have to brush the entire cake with rum syrup!

-And then a nice fluffy coconut frosting is added to the top.
+And then, you add a nice fluffy coconut frosting is added to the top.

 You can make the topping in whatever style you like, but I went with a “string of lights” made from buttercream and large Jordan chocolate-covered almonds as the “lights.”
 FUN, NO?